 If you don’t surf, then don’t worry, there are plenty of other activities that you can do in Ericeira.
 Here are just a couple of options:

-- Beachvolley Ericeira is a group that plays at Praia do Pescadores and Praia Foz de Lizandro.
+- Beach Volleyball → Beachvolley Ericeira is a group that plays at Praia do Pescadores and Praia Foz de Lizandro.
 They play every Thursday at 18h00 and Saturday at 11h00

-- Ericeira SUP offers a variety of experiences including river, ocean or harbour experience.
+- Ericeira SUP offers a variety of experiences, including river, ocean, or harbor experiences.

 - Hiking → Is a must.
 Ericeira is full of natural paths all over the coast.
-Our favourite one is the Coxos trail that ends at Ribeira D’ilhas beach.
+Our favorite one is the Coxos trail that ends at Ribeira D’ilhas beach.